 Lock Column Width and Row Height

 Before protecting the workbook, first disable locked cells.
-If you don’t do this, you will prevent columns and rows from resizing, but you will also be blocked from editing the cell content.
+If you don’t do this, it prevents columns and rows from resizing and blocks cell content from editing.

-- In the Ribbon, go to the Home tab, and click on the Number Format icon in the bottom right corner of the Number group.
+- In the Ribbon, go to the Home > Number and click on the Number Format icon in the bottom-right corner of the group.

 - Now, you can protect the worksheet.
 In the Ribbon, go to Review > Protect Sheet.

-- Enter a password, then (2) check all options except Format columns and Format rows, and (3) click OK.
+- Type in a password, and then check all options except Format columns and Format rows.
+Click OK.

 Note: If you want to lock column width only, leave only Format columns unchecked.
 On the other hand, if you want to lock row height only, only uncheck Format rows.